Isaac Witz

-Isaac P. Witz (יצחק ויץ; born November 7, 1934) is an Israeli Immunologist and cancer researcher, who is professor Emeritus at the Shmunis School of Biomedicine and Cancer Research in Tel Aviv University (TAU), where he was formerly the vice president for Research and Development and the Dean of Faculty of Life Sciences.
-He is one of the scientists who laid the foundations of the tumor microenvironment (TME) research field.
+Isaac P. Witz (יִצְחָק וִיץ; November 7, 1934 – January 12, 2026) was an Israeli immunologist and cancer researcher, who was professor Emeritus at the Shmunis School of Biomedicine and Cancer Research at Tel Aviv University (TAU), where he was once the vice president for Research and Development and the Dean of Faculty of Life Sciences.
+He was one of the scientists who laid the foundations of the tumor microenvironment (TME) research field.

-Biography
+Background

-Isaac Witz was born in Vienna.
-In September 1939 he immigrated with his parents to Palestine which was administered by a British-held mandate.

-In 1952, Witz joined the Israeli Defense Forces, where he served as an officer in the armored forces.
+Witz was born in Vienna on November 7, 1934.
+In September 1939 he immigrated with his parents to Mandatory Palestine which was administered by a British-held mandate.
+In 1952, Witz joined the Israel Defense Forces, where he served as an officer in the armored forces.
 He did his reserve service in the medical corps.